Atypical anorexia nervosa: Physical symptoms

 While patients have many similar physical symptoms, there are physical symptoms that may be absent or less frequent in atypical anorexia nervosa as compared to typical anorexia nervosa such as lanugo hair.
 These symptoms often are attributed to low body weight which is not seen in atypical anorexia nervosa.
+Other symptoms, such as bradycardia, appear at similar rates in AAN and AN.
+Patients with AAN are, like patients with AN, at risk of long-term effects of the disorder's physical symptoms such as osteoporosis.